 The introduction of digitisation to state institutions in the form of e-government, as well as the expansion of the implementation of electronic services in health and education, represents a logical and necessary step for the Government of Serbia with the objective of improving the functioning of services provided to citizens by the state administration

-In this way it is possible to achieve the standards that have been present in surrounding countries for some time.
+In this way, it is possible to achieve the standards that have been present in surrounding countries for some time.
 Digitisation in social and economic activities involves the integration of already existing information resources that are present, to a lesser or greater extent, in all spheres of society, as well as creating the basis for the development of new ones, the application of which will be a pillar of support for the further development of state services.
 With this, the time and costs that individuals and businesses are exposed to in their daily activities will be reduced significantly.

 The need to educate all participants in these processes, the need for a systemic approach to archiving enormous amounts of information, ensuring their safety, as well as developing appropriate legislation, must be the priorities in the first stages of the realisation of our government’s activities

-As is the case with all milestones in the development of society, especially when they involve change in system functioning, sometimes “sluggish” state institutions, widespread application of information systems and their connection at all levels, implies confronting a large number of obstacles.
-These primarily include: the necessity to educate all participants in these processes (both implementers and beneficiaries), the need for a systemic approach to archiving enormous amounts of information, ensuring their safety (and thus the safety of members of society), as well as developing appropriate legislation.
+As is the case with all milestones in the development of society, especially when they involve a change in system functioning, sometimes “sluggish” state institutions, widespread application of information systems and their connection at all levels, implies confronting a large number of obstacles.
+These primarily include the necessity to educate all participants in these processes (both implementers and beneficiaries), the need for a systemic approach to archiving enormous amounts of information, ensuring their safety (and thus the safety of members of society), as well as developing appropriate legislation.
 This must simultaneously be among the priorities in the first stages of the realisation of our government’s activities in introducing digitisation to all sectors of its direct activities.

 Considering the advantages that systematically designed and planned digitisation brings to the populations of countries where it has already been implemented, I sincerely hope that the initiative of the Government of Serbia will be realised with the fewest possible problems.